petros-d/docs/docs/runtime-release-notes.md

 ## Astronomer Runtime 4.0.3

-- Release date: November 16, 2021
+- Release date: November 15, 2021
 - Airflow version: 2.2.2

 ### Minor Improvements

-- Added support for [Airflow 2.2.2](https://airflow.apache.org/docs/apache-airflow/stable/changelog.html#airflow-2-2-2-2021-11-15), which includes a series of bug fixes for timetables and DAG scheduling.
+- Added support for [Airflow 2.2.2](https://airflow.apache.org/docs/apache-airflow/stable/changelog.html#airflow-2-2-2-2021-11-15), which includes a series of bug fixes for timetables, DAG scheduling, and database migrations.
+Most notably, it resolves an issue where some DAG runs would be missing in the Airflow UI if `catchup=True` was set.

 ## Astronomer Runtime 4.0.2